Author: Timo Laitinen

 Action is used for calling an initialization method which have side-effects and which do not usually return anything.
 Actions are therefore utilized in the state refinement.
 However, actions do not usually call a method of their own element instance.
 Instead, they often modify the state of the element instance of their parent elements.
 After the parent element has obtained its element instance, it delivers the instance to child elements, which may modify the state of the instance.

-Action is set with the attribute action and it may hold similar simple Java expressions as the instance attribute (see JIC Expressions).
-The action attribute can be used together with the instance attribute.
+and it may hold similar simple Java expressions as the instance

-Below is a JIC File where both <entry> elements execute an action that adds an entry to the java.util.HashMap instance.
+elements execute an action that adds an entry to the java.util.HashMap

-The variable parent refers to the Map instance created by the parent element <map>.
+instance created by the parent element <map>

 <map xmlns="http://www.jicengine.org/jic/2.1" class="java.util.HashMap">